Riyaq/Mysql-hackerrank/Hospital.md

    on p.patient_id=a.patient_id
    where diagnosis="Fever";
 ```
+35. Show first_name, last_name, and the total number of admissions attended for each doctor.
+Every admission has been attended by a doctor.
+    ```sql
+    SELECT doctors.first_name, doctors.last_name, COUNT(admissions.attending_doctor_id) AS admission_count
+    FROM doctors
+    JOIN admissions ON doctors.doctor_id = admissions.attending_doctor_id
+    GROUP BY doctors.doctor_id, doctors.first_name, doctors.last_name;
+    ```
 ------------------------------
 22. Show the total amount of male patients and the total amount of female patients in the patients table.
 ```sql